schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tangible Dexterity

-A communications equipment operator telephones a unwary syndrome at a opening.
+A communications equipment operator telephones an unwary syndrome at an opening.

 ## Environment